Saturday, June 27, 2026

-Taj in moonlight.
+Taj by moonlight.
 AI's interpretation.

 It is quite mysterious how Taj Mahal came to be the most known symbol of India.
 India is hard to define, harder to describe and hardest to brand!
 On top of everything, asking for one single image to encapsulate it all.....somebody; most likely an alcoholic British colonial halfwit chose Taj Mahal and it has stuck.